Minyall/twitter_listener/README.md

 ```

 ### `unstringify_nested_dict`
 Unpack an individual column in an already loaded DataFrame.
-Returns the original datatframe with the nested fields as their own columns prefixed with the original column name.
+Returns the original dataframe with the nested fields as their own columns prefixed with the original column name.

 ```angular2
 from functions import unstringify_nested_dict